devmotion/pycalibration/README.md

 any modification.
 Thus the documentation of the Julia packages are the main in-depth documentation for this package.

+### Valid identifiers

+Not all valid Julia identifiers are valid Python identifiers.
+This is an inherent limitation of [Python and `pyjulia`](https://pyjulia.readthedocs.io/en/latest/limitations.html#mismatch-in-valid-set-of-identifiers).
+In particular, it is a common idiom in Julia to append `!` to functions that mutate their arguments but it is not possible to use `!` in function names in Python. `pyjulia` renames these functions by substituting `!` with `_b`, e.g., you can call the Julia function `copy!` with `copy_b` in Python.

 ### Calibration errors

 Let us estimate the squared kernel calibration error (SKCE) with the tensor